-An Elementary, middle, and high school students are assigned to a designated attendance is one to which elementary, middle and high-school students are assigned based on where they live, as long as the school offers the services the student needs.
+An attendance area school is one to which elementary, middle and high-school students are assigned based on where they live, as long as the school offers the services the student needs.

 An entry grade is usually the point at which a student enters elementary school (kindergarten), middle school (sixth grade), or high school (ninth grade).

-A A feeder pattern is the predictable flow of students from elementary to is the predictable flow of students from elementary to middle school.
+A feeder pattern is the predictable flow of students from elementary to middle school.
 Elementary attendance areas are combined to create middle school attendance areas, resulting in feeder patterns from elementary school to middle school.

 There are not feeder patterns from middle school to high school; each attendance area high school has its own geographic attendance area.
 The exception to this is in West Seattle, where students in the Denny attendance area feed into Chief Sealth International High School and students in the Madison attendance area feed into West Seattle High School.

-As Growth Boundaries are the school boundary changes that occur when a new are phased in, there may be changes to elementary school attendance areas.
+As growth boundaries are phased in, there may be changes to elementary school attendance areas.
 These changes may result in the elementary attendance area feeding into more than one middle school during a transition period.
 In other words, changes to elementary attendance areas and middle school attendance areas may not always be implemented at the same time.

 Geographic Area (Geo Zone)

-Option schools provide a variety of programmatic opportunities, different curriculum, and educational provide a variety of programmatic opportunities for families looking for choices in addition to their attendance area schools.
+Option schools provide a variety of programmatic opportunities for families looking for choices in addition to their attendance area schools.

-A A service area is a geographic area within which various services, such is a geographic area within which various services, such as special education services, are provided for students who live within it.
-Service areas use the same geographic All attendance area schools have a geographic boundary which defines who is as those for attendance area middle schools.
+A service area is a geographic area within which various services, such as special education services, are provided for students who live within it.
+Service areas use the same geographic boundaries as those for attendance area middle schools.

 Specialized Programs or Services for Students

-Most students will be able to access advanced learning, bilingual or special education services in their Elementary, middle, and high school students are assigned to a designated attendance or in a nearby linked attendance area or option school.
+Most students will be able to access advanced learning, bilingual or special education services in their attendance area school or in a nearby linked attendance area or option school.